jhu-library-applications/discovery-day-2022/index.markdown

 image: assets/books.png
 ---

 The Ivy Plus Libraries Discovery Day conference was started to create a collaborative community among the Ivy Plus library staff working to implement, evaluate, improve, support, and teach discovery services.
+TESTING RIGHT HERE

 Here is a list of past events and links to notes and slides: